mfumagalli/Copenhagen/Files/day1.md

 #        -minMapQ 20 -minQ 20 -minInd 5 -setMinDepth 7 -setMaxDepth 30 -doCounts 1 \
 ...
 ```
-which corresponds to the following scenario://
+which corresponds to the following scenario:

 Parameter | Meaning |
 --- | --- |
 -minInd 5 | use only sites with data from at least N individuals |